 Tag Archives: United States

-LNG Trade Between the US and China
+LNG Trade Between the US and China: Tariffs, US Export Markets, China’s Import Sources

 As of February 4th, 2025, the US imposed a 10% tariff on all imports from China.
 Part of China’s response was to levy a 15% tariff on LNG imports from the US, to go into effect February 10th.
 In 2024, China reported 4.3 million tons of LNG imports from US; the US reported 6.0 million tons of exports to China, a difference of 1.7 million tons.